skrishnan28-sys/Final-Project/README.md

 ### AI Tool Usage
 **No AI tools (ChatGPT, Copilot) used for core data structure implementations.**

-AI tools may have been consulted for:
+AI tools  have been consulted for:
 - Documentation formatting
 - Demo scenario ideas
 - README structure